jiaweitao001/azurerm-lsp/docs/genearte_required_permissions_guide.md

-# Guide to Generating Required Permissions for AzureRM Resources
+# Guide to Generating Required Permissions for AzureRM or AzAPI Resources

 ## Introduction

-This guide is intended to help you generate the required permissions for AzureRM resources in your Terraform configuration.
+This guide is intended to help you generate the required permissions for AzureRM or AzAPI resources in your Terraform configuration.

 ## Prerequisites